paperclip-ui/legacy-paperclip/README.md

 <img src="assets/logo.png" width="230">

 **⚠️ Right now I'm polishing up this project, I'm looking for help on testing & feedback.
 [Please send me a message if you're interested!](https://forms.gle/FATDYcAVUdRVJvQaA)**

 -----

 Paperclip is DSL that provides a hybrid approach to building user interfaces that allows you to design & code in parallel.

-Paperclip focuses _purely_ on the visual aspect of your app - just HTML, CSS, and primitive components.
+It focuses _purely_ on the visual aspect of your app - just HTML, CSS, and primitive components.
 Here's an example UI file:

 ```html